What is Maisonneuve?

 What's in a name?

 Maisonneuve literally means "new house" and suggests the spirit of collective enterprise the magazine gathers under one roof.
-The magazine takes its name from Paul de Chomedey de Maisonneuve, the man who founded Montreal in 1642.
+The magazine takes its name from Paul de Chomedey de Maisonneuve, Montreal's cofounder.
 A teenage soldier who experienced something of a religious conversion in his twenties, de Maisonneuve came from Champagne, where his last remains can be found today.
-The Letter from the Editor in our first issue (available as a back issue or electronic .pdf file) has more on the man, the name, names rejected in favour of Maisonneuve, and the magazine's intentions.